 cold call script

 A good cold call script will help you keep your thoughts straight, command your prospect’s attention, interest them immediately, create some desire to act, and will spur short-term action.

 And one of the best ways to do that is to establish credibility from the beginning.

 How do you establish credibility on a cold call?

 Then prove you’re there to help.

-Today’s decision makers are increasingly busy and are wary of messages from strangers.
+Today’s decision-makers are increasingly busy and are wary of calls from strangers.

 Cut through the noise by proving you have done some research on their company and how SPECIFICALLY you can help them.

 (Hopefully you have already identified a competitive customer or two that should make this call really shine.)

 Let’s look at a cold call script that you can tweak to suit your needs.